farcasterxyz/docs/docs/reference/warpcast/api.md

         "description": "A place to welcome new users to Farcaster!
 Share how you know each other, tag folks that should meet them, and add a photo or two!", "imageUrl": "https://ipfs.decentralized-content.com/ipfs/bafkreieraqfkny7bttxd7h7kmnz6zy76vutst3qbjgjxsjnvrw7z3i2n7i",
         "leadFid": 1593,
+        // Deprecated in favor of moderatorFid
         "hostFids": [
           1593,
           187961
         ],
+        "moderatorFid": 5448,
         "createdAt": 1691015606,
         "followerCount": 3622
       },